openhab/openhab-addons/bundles/org.openhab.binding.boschshc/DEVELOPERS.md

 It should also be reloaded automatically when the jar changed.

-To reload the bundle manually you need to execute:
+To reload the bundle manually you need to execute in the openhab console:

-    bundle:update "openHAB Add-ons :: Bundles :: BoschSHC Binding"
+    bundle:update "openHAB Add-ons :: Bundles :: Bosch Smart Home Binding"

 or get the ID and update the bundle using the ID:

     bundle:list
-    -> Get ID for "openHAB Add-ons :: Bundles :: BoschSHC Binding" bundle:update <ID>
+    -> Get ID for "openHAB Add-ons :: Bundles :: Bosch Smart Home Binding" bundle:update <ID>

 ## Debugging

-To get debug output and traces of the Bosch SHC binding code add the following lines into ``userdata/etc/log4j2.xml`` Loggers XML section.
+To get debug output and traces of the Bosch Smart Home binding code add the following lines into ``userdata/etc/log4j2.xml`` Loggers XML section.

     <!-- Bosch SHC for debugging -->
 	<Logger level="TRACE" name="org.openhab.binding.boschshc"/>

+or use the openhab console to change the log level

+    log:set TRACE org.openhab.binding.boschshc

 ## Pairing and  Certificates

-We need secured and paired connection from the openHAB binding instance to the Bosch SHC.
+We need secured and paired connection from the openHAB binding instance to the Bosch Smart Home Controller (SHC).

 Read more about the pairing process in [register a new client to the bosch smart home controller](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller)